meta-pytorch/KernelAgent/README.md

 pip install -e .
 ```

+The `datasets` package for KernelBench integration is included in dependencies.

 #### (Optional) Install KernelBench for problem examples
 ```bash
 git clone https://github.com/ScalingIntelligence/KernelBench.git
 ```
 Note: By default, KernelAgent UI searches for KernelBench at the same level as `KernelAgent`. (i.e. `../KernelBench`)

+**New**: KernelBench problems are now automatically loaded from Hugging Face datasets.
+No manual installation required!

 ### Configure
 You can export keys directly or use an `.env` file that the CLIs load automatically.